Revisiting Residue Codes for Modern Memories: Microarchitecture

+where the division may be a multiplication with the inverse.
 As a result, the latency of the modulo operation is the latency of two multiplications and one subtraction, which can be done in 7 cycles on a modern CPU\cite{fog2020instruction}.
 However, the technique developed by Lemire et al.~\cite{lemire2019faster} allows computing the modulo even faster.
-The idea is based on using discarded bits from first multiplication by the inverse.
-The value, represented by these bits, is multiplied by the code multiplier~\GM{} is equal to the result of modulo.

-Figure~\ref{fig:arithComponents}(b) shows a schematic of a circuit to compute modulo based on two consecutive multiplications.
-The second multiplier is much faster than the first one because it multiplies by~\GM{}, which is much smaller integer than the inverse constant of~\GM{}.
-Therefore, the resulting latency of a code modulo is much smaller than the latency required by chaining generic CPU operations.
+The idea is based on using discarded fractional bits from the division (within $\floor*{\cdot}$ in Eq.\ref{eq:naiveResidue}).
+When the value represented by these bits is multiplied by the code multiplier~\GM{}, the upper $r$ bits of the product are equal to the result of a modulo.
+Figure~\ref{fig:arithComponents}(b) shows a schematic of a circuit implementing this scheme with two consecutive multiplications.
+The second multiplier is much faster than the first one because it multiplies by~\GM{} -- a much smaller integer than the inverse of~\GM{}.
+Therefore, the resulting latency of a custom modulo circuit is much shorter than the latency of serialized CPU operations.